 WW-B.Dahl old world bluestem is the best perennial grass forage to grazing by beef cattle because of its low water needs, persistence, deterrence of harmful insects (e.g. fire ants), tolerance to continuous grazing, flexibility in use for grazing, stockpiling, and hay, and its good nutritional quality.
 Plus, it is compatible with alfalfa in mixture.

-Alfalfa is the most productive and reliable legume to use in forage systems in the Texas High Plains thanks to it extremely high nutritional quality, persistence with moderate to low irrigation input, compatibility with old world bluestem, and deep roots to extracting water.
+Alfalfa is the most productive and reliable legume to use in forage systems in the Texas High Plains thanks to its extremely high nutritional quality, persistence with moderate to low irrigation input, compatibility with old world bluestem and rainfed native grasses, and deep roots to extracting water.
+Alfalfa has excellent potential as a low cost (with low seeding rate) addition to rangeland having appropriate soils to improve forage yield and quality without causing significant additional soil water extraction.